AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Shadow cloak

 Not every attack by orcs is torches and screaming and enslavement.
 Among those who follow He of Riven Sight, poison and murder-in-the-dark are considered sacred arts.
 Enter the shadowhunter.
-Orcs cloaked in Night’s magic who slip into camps, towns and temples and end the lives of those within.
-Do not be so distracted by the howling of the berserkers that you don’t notice the knife at your back. *Instinct*: To kill in darkness
+Orcs cloaked in Night's magic who slip into camps, towns and temples and end the lives of those within.
+Do not be so distracted by the howling of the berserkers that you don't notice the knife at your back. *Instinct*: To kill in darkness

 - Poison them
 - Melt into the shadows